contentful/rich-text-renderer-java/android/README.md

 ----------------------------

 If overriding one of the default renderer is desired, the just presented way will not be sufficient:
-Adding a new renderer to override an existing one will not get triggered, since the to be overriden renderer will be checked before the just added one.
+Adding a new renderer to override an existing one will not get triggered, since the to be overridden renderer will be checked before the just added one.
 For those kind of challenges, the `.overrideRenderer(…)` method got added: It will move the renderer and checker to the front of the list of renderer and will therefore be checked first.
 If the checker does not return true, the